samuel-barrett/esp32-matter-sensor-test/README.md

   * First install the [Arduino ID ESP32 addon](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/)

 ### Step 6: Build flash and monitor

+* Select the correct Serial port and flash method (tested using UART), and then

 * Build and flash the code to the ESP32 microcontroller using the ESP-IDF tools.
 Type [CMD]+[SHIFT]+[P], then